feideconnect/core-apis/docs/orgadmin.md

 ## Enable a service for an organization

-    curl -H "Authorization: Bearer $TOKEN" -X POST --data-binary '"<service>"' 'https://api.feideconnect.no/orgs/<org-id>/services/'
+    curl -H "Authorization: Bearer $TOKEN" -X PUT 'https://api.feideconnect.no/orgs/<org-id>/services/<service>'

 ### Parameters

 - `org-id`: In the url.
 The id of the organization to work on
-- `service`: A single json-encoded string in the request body is the service to enable
+- `service`: A single json-encoded string in the url is the service to enable

 ### Description